 A NetWare 4 server must have at least one hard disk, either internal or external, and a recommended minimum 16 MB of RAM.
 The server must also contain at least one network board.

-NetWare servers running NetWare 4 can be used only as dedicated servers, except NetWare 4 for OS/2 servers, which are nondedicated only.
+NetWare servers running NetWare 4 can be used only as dedicated servers.